Mindset

 7. underestimating the power of your presence

 New instructors tend to focus on content — the exercise, the sequence, the cue.
-But what clients often remember most is how the class felt.
-Were you calm?
-Were you warm?
-Did they feel seen?
+That matters.
+But it's not what clients remember most.

 Presence is a skill.
-It's also something you already have access to right now, regardless of experience level.
+It's also something you already have access to right now, regardless of how long you've been teaching.
+It's not earned through experience.
+It's practised in every single session.

 growth habits